existenzquantor/actions/README.md

 By convention, effect facts that have numbers as first arguments are external events.
 That is, if the event is called n, then after the n-th action, the event will fire, that is, the event's effects will obtain if the event's preconditions hold after the n-th action. n starts counting with 0.
 Thus, in the particular example, the one person will be dead if pull is the first action in the plan.

+Note that literals used in the action domain will be represented as concepts in the action-type representation of the actions (see above).

 ## Running the Tool